 Who says Grand Prix motor racing is only for the rich and famous?
 Not in Singapore, where you can catch the only F1 night race in the world and first street circuit in the region every September at the Marina Bay circuit.
 Here’s how to do it on the cheap – well, relatively.

-The three-day, officially named Formula One SingTel Singapore Grand Prix this year starts on Friday, September 20 and wraps up Sunday September 22, when the winner is determined.
-The cheapest tickets, the Bay Grandstand, will set you back by only S$68 for a day’s access on Friday, while a walkabout costs S$128.
-The grandstand tickets run from S$498 upward.
+The three-day, officially named Formula One SingTel Singapore Grand Prix this year it runs across 15,16 and 17 September, when the winner is determined.
+The cheapest tickets, the Bay Grandstand, will set you back by only S$278 for a three day pass.
+The grandstand tickets run from S$598 upward.

 The walkabout tickets gain you access only to one zone (4), which has numerous F&B outlets and vantage views of the cars.
 There are some bleachers if you get tired, but you might not see much.
 Nonetheless, the deafening rev of motor engines (bring earplugs!) and the buzz that hums across the city-state does make for a memorable experience.